-This post was originally published in March 2015 and revised in August 2016 and September 2019.
+This post was originally published in March 2015 and revised in Sept 2019 and August 2021 after return visits to Madison.

 Madison, Wisconsin is the city taught me how to be a foodie.
 While I don’t live there anymore, I will forever be grateful for what I learned about food in Madison.
 My passion for delicious food started by working at the Dane County Farmer’s Market, blossoming from there into a full blown food obsession.